brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

 ## But it doesn't scale

-A few months later, we were completely exhausted by constant interruptions from support

 ::: notes
 - A few months later the magic was gone.
 We were exhausted.